 To report an abandoned vehicle, please complete our abandoned vehicle form.

 - Untaxed vehicles should be reported to the DVLA on 0300 7906801.

 - Vehicles causing an obstruction should be reported to the Police on 101

 It is an offence to abandon a vehicle and it can lead to a fine of up to £2500 plus removal, disposal and storage costs.

 What happens next?

 - The details of the vehicle will be passed to the investigating officer.
-They will inspect the vehicle and assess whether or not it is abandoned, and in some circumstances arrange for its removal.
-Vehicles that are not in disrepair will be visited, photographed and have a removal notice attached.
+They will inspect the vehicle and assess whether it is abandoned and in some circumstances arrange for its removal.
+Undamaged vehicles will be visited, photographed and have a removal notice attached.

 - Vehicles of limited monetary value will be removed after expiry of the notice.

 - Attempts will be made, via the DVLA to trace the owners of vehicles that have a reasonable value.
 If these attempts are unsuccessful the vehicle may be removed.

 Free car disposal service